|Type of medicine||Muscle relaxant|

-Dantrolene is used to treat chronic (long-term) muscle spasm or spasticity.
-Long-term muscle stiffness can occur in multiple sclerosis and other conditions where there has been damage to the nerves that supply the muscles.
-In these cases, muscles may contract (or shorten) tightly, and can then become stiff and harder to use.
-This is called spasticity.
+Long-term muscle stiffness can occur in multiple sclerosis and other conditions where there has been damage to nerves that supply muscles.
+In these cases, the muscles may contract (or shorten) tightly, and can then become stiff and harder to use.
+This is called muscle spasticity.

-Dantrolene works by relaxing the muscles and preventing spasms.
-This helps to reduce any pain and discomfort.
+Tizanidine works by relaxing the muscles and preventing spasms which reduces any associated pain and discomfort.

 - If you are taking or using any other medicines.
 This includes any medicines you are taking which are available to buy without a prescription, such as herbal and complementary medicines.

-- You can take dantrolene capsules before or after your meals.
+- You can take tizanidine tablets before or after your meals.

 Getting the most from your treatment

-- Dantrolene may cause drowsiness.
-If this happens to you, do not drive or use tools or machines, as these symptoms may put yourself and others at risk.
+- Tizanidine may cause drowsiness.
+If this happens to you, do not drive or use tools or machines, as this may put yourself and others at risk.

-- It is recommended that you do not drink alcohol while you are on dantrolene.
-Taking dantrolene and alcohol increases the chance you may experience side-effects such as feeling sleepy or dizzy.
+- It is recommended that you do not drink alcohol while you are on tizanidine.
+Taking tizanidine and alcohol increases the chance that you may experience side-effects such as feeling sleepy or dizzy.